Polyphantom-Art

 Energy

-Kazimir Malevich claimed that color, freed from material form, possesses its own energy — an inner force independent of shape.
+Kazimir Malevich asserted that color, when freed from representational content, possesses its own independent energy — an inner force not dependent on form.
+Therefore, a charged, pulsating chromatic Phantom also possesses these qualities.

 Dynamics

-Wassily Kandinsky saw in color movement, temperature, and mood — a living, dynamic essence capable of transmitting inner states and spiritual tension.
+Wassily Kandinsky perceived color as movement and mood — a living, dynamic entity capable of conveying inner states and spiritual tension.

 From scientific experiments to a pictorial method